 What Are The Different Types Of Oil Pastel Papers

 There are different types of oil pastel papers.
-Most people think that oil pastel paper is only thick, heavyweight watercolor paper pads.
-However, many other options are available to you, such as the texture, thickness, and paper color.
+Most think oil pastel paper is only thick, heavyweight watercolor paper pads.
+However, many other options, such as the texture, thickness, and paper color, are available.

 Final Thoughts On Oil Pastel Paper